ODE to $L^p$ norms: Introduction

 analogous to the $\ell^{p(\cdot)}$ construction, and actually to the usual $L^p$ norm formula, since

 where the right-most term is $\Delta^{1/p(t_0 )}|f(t_0 )|$.
 Thus, by differentiating \eqref{eq: phiDelta} we find a natural candidate for the norm-determining differential equation:

-Here we set $\Delta=0$, because we are interested in (infinitesimal) increments around $t_0$.
-So, the above equation is right if $f$ and $\varphi$ are constant on the interval $[t_0 ,t_0 +\Delta]$ but the equation does \emph{not} concern the values of $f$, $\varphi$ and $p$ \emph{beyond} $t_0$.
+Here $\frac{d^+}{d\Delta}$ denotes the right-sided derivative and we set $\Delta=0$, because we are interested in `infinitesimal' increments around $t_0$.
+So, the above equation is right if $f$ and $\varphi$ are constant on the interval $[t_0 ,t_0 +\Delta]$, but the equation does \emph{not} concern the values of $f$, $\varphi$ and $p$ \emph{beyond} $t_0$.

 In formulating the differential equation we do not require $f$ or $p$ to be continuous anywhere, but motivated by Lusin' s theorem and related considerations we will use the above formula in any case and aim to define $\varphi$ by